skylight-hq/phinvads-go/README.md

 # phinvads-go

 PHIN VADS written in Go.
-Load `seed.sql` into a PostgreSQL database using `pg_restore`, run the app with [air](https://github.com/air-verse/air), and go!
+Load `phinvads.dump` into a PostgreSQL database using `pg_restore`, run the app with [air](https://github.com/air-verse/air), and go!